-The bull kelp Durvillaea antarctica is thought to be the strongest kelp in the world and is able to withstand the massive seas that are characteristic of the Southern Ocean.
+The bull kelp Durvillaea antarctica is thought to be the strongest kelp in the world.
+It is able to withstand the massive seas that are characteristic of the Southern Ocean.

-Kelp has one of the fastest growth rates of any of the marine plants (up to 60cm per day or 3kg of dry weight per square metre of habitat per day recorded for the Giant Kelp).
+Kelp has one of the fastest growth rates of any of the marine plants.
+Giant kelp has recorded up to 60 cm, or 3 kg of dry weight per square metre of habitat, per day.

-Kelps are important contributors to some Antarctic bottom communities, but it is in sub-Antarctic latitudes that they dominate.
+Kelps are important contributors to some Antarctic bottom communities.
+However, it is in sub-Antarctic latitudes that they dominate.

-Two main species occur at Macquarie Island — the leathery bull kelp Durvillaea antarctica which occupies the bottom of the rocky shore, and the giant kelp Macrocystis pyrifera which forms dense forests at depths greater than 6 metres.
-Both species can reach lengths of over 20m.
+Two main species occur at Macquarie Island.
+The leathery bull kelp occupies the bottom of the rocky shore.
+The giant kelp Macrocystis pyrifera forms dense forests at depths greater than 6 metres.
+Both species can reach lengths of over 20 m.

-Bull kelp and giant kelp have very buoyant fronds that are capable of supporting whole plants at sea for considerable periods of time.
-Bull kelp is exceptionally buoyant and has been documented to carry boulders weighing up to 75kg from the lower to upper shore at Macquarie Island.
+Bull kelp and giant kelp have very buoyant fronds that are capable of supporting whole plants at sea.
+Bull kelp is exceptionally buoyant.
+At Macquarie Island, bull kelp has carried boulders weighing up to 75 kg from the lower to upper shore.

-It has been hypothesised that animals associated with floating kelp (kelp rafts) can be transported between the far-flung islands across the sub-Antarctic.
-This could explain why many kelp-associated species are found throughout the islands of the sub-Antarctic.
+Many kelp-associated species are found throughout the islands of the sub-Antarctic.
+One theory is that kelp rafts transport these animals between the far-flung islands.
 Recent surveys estimate that, between the latitudes of 46–53°S, over 70 million plants are afloat at any one time.

-Kelp’s fast growth rates make it an important primary producer, supplying food into nearshore and intertidal marine habitats.
-Some animals, such as sea-urchins, shells and small crustaceans, feed directly on kelp, however, most consumers benefit through the breakdown of detached kelp plants.
+Kelp’s fast growth rates make it an important primary producer.
+It supplies food into nearshore and intertidal marine habitats.
+Some animals, such as sea-urchins, shells and small crustaceans, feed directly on kelp.
+Most consumers benefit through the breakdown of detached kelp plants.

-Kelp plants have a strong ‘root’ system, known as a holdfast that attaches them to the substrate.
-Waves in the Southern Ocean are so strong that plants are often torn from the bottom and flung onto adjacent beaches.
-Smaller pieces of kelp also break off during heavy seas and these may strand on local beaches or sink into deeper waters.
-Wherever they end up, detached kelp becomes a food source for scavenging animals such as amphipods (beach hoppers) and are gradually broken down, liberating nutrients back into coastal waters.
+Kelp plants have a strong ‘root’ system, known as a holdfast, that attaches them to the substrate.
+Strong waves in the Southern Ocean can tear off whole plants and fling them onto nearby beaches.
+Smaller pieces of kelp also break off during heavy seas.
+These may strand on local beaches or sink into deeper waters.
+Wherever they end up, detached kelp becomes a food source for scavenging animals.
+Gradually they break down, returning nutrients back into coastal waters.

 Kelp provides a refuge from the harsh physical environment for many organisms.
-Long fronds of bull kelp are often packed tightly around the lower shore and absorb much of the energy from the waves crashing on the coast.
+Long fronds of bull kelp are often packed onto the lower shore, absorbing energy from crashing waves.
 This creates a lower energy environment where marine life abounds.
-Small plants and animals can be found living between the large holdfasts of kelp and many animals also live within the holdfast itself.
+Small plants and animals are found living between the large holdfasts of kelp.
+Many animals also live within the holdfast itself.

-The diversity of organisms inhabiting the holdfast makes this habitat a valuable tool for monitoring changes in shore communities under the influence of both natural, and human induced impacts.
-After small oil spill at Macquarie Island in 1987, the holdfast community of bull kelp was the most sensitive indicator of the effects and subsequent recovery.
+The diversity of organisms in the holdfast makes it a valuable monitoring tool for changes in the shore environment.
+In 1987, there was a small oil spill at Macquarie Island.
+The holdfast community of bull kelp was the most sensitive indicator of the effects and recovery.